B1Kjuu/ResortifyPH/DOCUMENTATION_INDEX.md

 ## 📞 Common Questions Answered

 **Q: Which document should I read first?**
-A: README_UPDATED.md (executive overview), then AIRBNB_COMPARISON.md
+A: README.md (overview), then SYSTEM_REVIEW.md

 **Q: Do I need to read all of these?**
 A: Not at once.
-Start with README_UPDATED + AIRBNB_COMPARISON, then refer to others as needed.
+Start with README.md + SYSTEM_REVIEW.md, then refer to others as needed.

 **Q: Which document has the code?**
 A: IMPLEMENTATION_GUIDE.md - copy-paste ready for Week 1 tasks